 But this is the opportunity.

-This time, rather than picking a program because it has the most followers on social media or the news gave it two minutes of coverage, you have the opportunity to take back the reins and chose the program that is right – for you.
+This time, rather than picking a program just because it worked for your neighbor or has the most followers on social media, you have the opportunity to take back the reins and chose the program that is right – for you.

-So how do you make sure the (next) weight loss program is right for you?
+So how do you make sure your next weight loss program is right for you?

 Let’s start by first assuming you want to pick a program that is effective at taking weight off.
 Which way of reducing calories and/or increasing activity is most effective for weight loss?
 Research is consistent – you pick.

-Researchers consistently show that weight loss programs (diets), regardless of the eating pattern (low-carb, no-carb, high-fat, high-protein, intermittent fasting, meal replacements, etc.), can result in similar amounts of modest weight loss at 12-months.
+Researchers consistently show that weight loss programs (diets), regardless of the eating pattern (low-carb, high-fat, high-protein, intermittent fasting, meal replacements, etc.), can result in similar amounts of modest weight loss at 12 months.
 It doesn’t matter which method of reducing caloric intake you use, they are all similar in their ability to take weight off (with compliance) – you get to pick.

 What differs significantly between programs is the guidance and tools provided for keeping the weight off.
 As you’ll read below, if your goal is to keep the weight off, you need to be sure and pick a program that shares that goal.